Greg-Boggs/gregboggs.com/content/page/intel-finance.md

   - TNG
 ---
 <img src="/portfolio/intel-finance_1.jpg" alt="Intel Finance Website" />
 This world-class knowledge management platform is used by <strong>multiple Intel departments</strong> to provide search, subscriptions, and more<!--more-->.
 Finance takes advantage of the powerful features built into this Drupal-based knowledge center platform, including powerful filterable search, content subscriptions.
-Further, Finance takes the tool to the next level by adding private groups and an coworker recommendation system.
+Further, Finance advances the tool by adding private groups, secure content, and a coworker recommendation system.

 Key features: